zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 - Old version native clients
 - Teams Displays

-### Compliance
+## Compliance

-You shouldn't rely on meeting expiration settings for legal protection since end users can modify the expiration date of any recordings they control.
+End users can modify the expiration date of any recordings they control, so you shouldn't rely on meeting expiration settings for legal protection.

-#### Recording expiration settings and Microsoft 365 retention policies in Microsoft Purview
+### Recording expiration settings and Microsoft 365 retention policies in Microsoft Purview

 #### File retention vs expiration policies